-Flowers are white to creamy green and are unisexual, in narrow panicles up to 15 cm long.
-Flowers about 1 cm across, flowering period May to September
+Citronella have 5-merous flowers.
+In this species, they are white to creamy-green and are unisexual, in narrow panicles up to 15 cm long.
+Flowers about 1 cm across and 1.5 cm long, somewhat tubular with the petal-lobes spreading out at the tip; flowering from May to September

 A large tree and so unlikely to be planted in small gardens.
 However, it is a great addition to any larger property or larger rainforest garden.
 Makes a nice specimen tree in parklands and is reported to be hardy.
 Is slow growing, but will reach 20 m in cultivation.
 Consider planting in appropriate locations.
 Has attractive foliage and panicles of flowers.

 The largest known Citronella tree was estimated by A.G.
 Floyd at 50 metres tall with trunk diameter of 2 metres across.
 It was by the Allyn River, below the Barrington Tops region of New South Wales.
 The great tree fell in the mid-1990s.

 Seeds are eaten by green catbird, topknot pigeon and wompoo fruit dove.

 Sapwood is susceptible to borers.